 Please visit the University College website or call 314-935-6700 for more detailed information, requirements and policies concerning specific graduate degree programs.

 Admission to the Doctor of Liberal Arts program is extremely competitive.
 Candidates must already hold a master's degree in a relevant subject from an accredited institution of higher learning.
-The application deadline is April 1 for the fall semester, and October 15 for the spring semester.
+The application deadline is April 1 for the fall semester and November 1 for the spring semester.
 Please visit the University College website for more detailed admissions requirements and information about the Doctor of Liberal Arts.

-Admission to master's degree programs is competitive and open on a selective basis to qualified individuals who have earned a baccalaureate degree.
+Admission to the master's degree programs is competitive and open on a selective basis to qualified individuals who have earned a baccalaureate degree.
 University College and the Graduate School review completed applications and make admissions decisions on a rolling basis for master's degree programs.
 The process typically takes four to six weeks.
-Accordingly, master's degree applicants should submit materials according to the following schedule in order to ensure a timely decision: December 15 for spring; April 15 for summer; and July 15 for fall (with some variance, depending on the program).
+Most master's degree applicants should submit materials according to the following schedule to ensure a timely decision: December 15 for spring; April 15 for summer; and July 15 for fall (with some variance, depending on the program).
 Please visit the University College website for additional program-specific admission requirements.

 - Doctor of Liberal Arts (DLA)